jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 **Challenge**

-In the following example, why did we use `country` and `continent` for nesting variables?
+Why did we use `country` and `continent` for nesting variables in the following example?

 ```r